rosedu/workshop-docker/README.md

 To provide an input to the containers and a permanent storage for them we use volumes.

 Volumes are used to save outputs of files permanently.
-Start a container based on the image you can build and call `infinite-wrier`in the background using the following command:
+Start a container based on the image you can build and call `infinite-writer`in the background using the following command:

 ```console
 docker run -d --name perpetual-writer -v perpetual-storage:/var/perpetual-storage -t perpetual-writer